millenko/Shark-Attacks/README.md

 -

 ## Conclusion
-Our original hypothesis was that an escalation in oceanic activities, such as surfing and swimming, will correlate with an increase in shark attacks along coastal regions of the USA.
+Our original hypothesis was that an escalation in oceanic activities, such as surfing and swimming, will correlate with an increase in 🦈 attacks along coastal regions of the USA.
 <br>
 The hypothesis is rejected.
 <br>
-An escalation in oceanic activities, such as surfing and swimming, will correlate with an increase in shark attacks along coastal regions of Australia, and not of the USA.
+An escalation in oceanic activities, such as surfing and swimming, will correlate with an increase in 🦈 attacks along coastal regions of Australia, and not of the USA.

 ### Issues and challenges
 We won't say anything new if we say that this project was very challenging.